Mission Statement: How to Write One for a Nonprofit

 You can even write your mission statement in a way that’s geared to attracting money.
 Ask yourself: What does it look like when we’re doing our best work?

 What’s a Vision Statement?
-Is this different?
+Is this different than a mission statement?

 A vision statement explains the goals of your organization looking into the future, while your mission statement outlines your present plans to realize your vision.